Lead generation in recruitment – tips and ideas

 - quoting office benefits and office location,

-- including a concise lead generation form with an option (or rather an obligation) to attach a CV.
+- collecting leads with a form with an option (or rather an obligation) to attach a CV.

 A good example of an effective recruitment landing page is the one created by UBER for finding drivers-to-be (the full version):